In the carriage, Kaidus was finishing up on the book: Life and Death of Malizur Lize Daran Fotbusen.

 “Then we are taking the same studies.”
-Kaidus replied a smile on his face.
+Kaidus replied with a smile on his face.

 “Oh no. I was just repeating yours to get them through to my head.
 My studies are Beginner’s combat, beginner’s supplementation of mana, and beginner’s subjugations…” Mirat’s voice lowered as he recited each of his classes.

 “Eh.
 Don’t worry about it.
-I knew it would be something like this when I asked… heheh…” Mirat gave a slow defeated laugh.
+I knew it would be something like this when I asked… heheh…” Mirat replied with a slow defeated laugh.

 “Well, no use beating myself.
 Want me to show you around the grounds?
 My 2nd class just finished I’ve got quite a bit of time before the next one.”
-Having quickly bounced back from his depression, the older boy offered to show Kaidus around.
+Having quickly bounced back from his depression, Mirat offered to show Kaidus around.

 Between the three distinctive areas were wide open spaces for the students to relax and socialize, all with tables and large trees providing ample shade.

 “By the way, who is Zeeke?” having been shown around, it was the one curiosity that was left.